telerik/blazor-docs/components/toolbar/overview.md

 # ToolBar Overview

-The ToolBar component is a container for buttons or other application-specifc tools.
+The <a href = "https://www.telerik.com/blazor-ui/toolbar" target="_blank">ToolBar component</a> is a container for buttons or other application-specifc tools.
 This article explains the available features.

 #### In This Article